 7. How do I submit a paper for presentation?

 For the purpose of conference planning the PC asks that prospective presenters submit a 100 word abstract or letter outlining the proposed presentation, as stated in the section “Papers“.

 A final paper is expected for review, also with deadlines stated at “Papers“.

-The purpose of presentation review is simple and straight forward.
-The PC recognizes a responsibility to conference attendees to insure that a certain level of quality be represented in presentations.
-It is not the intention of the review process to select on the basis of content provided submissions are relevant to the legacy of Gurdjieff but rather to insure that the basic elements of any well reasoned, well prepared submission are met prior to presentation at the conference itself.
-Presenters are expected to provide electronic copies of their work on either disk, CD or via e-mail for eventual inclusion in the conference Proceedings.
+The purpose of presentation review is simple and straightforward.
+The PC recognizes a responsibility to conference attendees to ensure that a certain level of quality be represented in presentations.
+It is not the intention of the review process to select on the basis of content, provided submissions are relevant to the legacy of Gurdjieff but rather to ensure that the basic elements of any well reasoned, well prepared submission are met prior to presentation at the conference itself.
+Presenters are expected to provide electronic copies of their work via e-mail for eventual inclusion in the conference Proceedings.
 Presenters are required to transcribe the Q & A session following their presentation from a digital medium of the session that will be provided to them.
 Final date for submission of these materials is May 31st. following the conference.